Rosland Capital: History

-Rosland Capital's senior economic advisor is Jeffrey Nichols and he often provides commentary for the company on the benefits of including gold in asset portfolios.
+Rosland Capital's appointed Jeffrey Nichols as economic advisor and he often provided commentary for the company on the benefits of including gold in asset portfolios.

-Rosland Capital has been endorsed in television commercials and on its website by a variety of well-known figures.
-Rosland prominently features actor William Devane in its television commercials.
+Rosland Capital have used a variety of well-known figures in it television online advertising.
+In 2014, Rosland prominently features actor William Devane in its television commercials.
 Rosland has said it chose Devane because he would resonate with its target demographic.
-Radio personality G. Gordon Liddy has also appeared in television advertisements for Rosland Capital.
+Watergate conspirator and radio personality G. Gordon Liddy has also appeared in television advertisements for Rosland Capital.

 In 2015, Rosland Capital released "The Rosland Capital Guide to Gold", a book penned by Aleksov with John Watson.
 For each book sold, Rosland Capital said they would make a donation to the American Red Cross.

-Partnerships

 In 2016, Rosland Capital was appointed the worldwide distributor for Formula One's limited-edition gold and silver coins that commemorated the circuits of the 2016 FIA Formula One World Championship.